marun790/Kubernaties/README.md

 Agent for kubernate to manage node.
 The kubelet uses the container runtime to start the pod, monitors its lifecycle, checks for the readiness, etc
 * kube proxy
-Maintain communication amoung the pods using the network infirmation it have.
+Maintain communication rools amoung the pods using the network infirmation it have.

 Kuberantes package manager helm
 Taint on node , Tolerration on pod (key and value) EX: chosing pod for bigdata appllication